 The course instructor will contact you prior to the course start date to welcome you and discuss any questions.

-The course is suitable for anyone who has a solid foundation in Dharma teachings, a meditation practice for at least 3 years and an interest in deepening their practice.
+This course is suitable for anyone who has a solid foundation in meditation, a regular sitting practice, and would like to deepen their practice.

 This course is offered as a child-parent course.